 NaPro support in pregnancy is only a supplement to prenatal care and does not take the place of prenatal visits.

-Yet consistent, appropriately dosed, BIOIDENTICAL progesterone has made the difference in countless pregnancies.
+Consistent, appropriately dosed, BIOIDENTICAL progesterone has made the difference in countless pregnancies.
 Bioidentical, actual progesterone, identical in molecular structure to what the human body makes and receptors recognize, is NOT the same as other "progestins," and is far more effective when used promptly and dosed sufficiently.
 Additionally, bioidentical progesterone does not cost hundreds of dollars per mL, but approximately $20 per 10mL vial or $20-40 for #30 oral/vaginal capsules depending on whether compounded or not.
 As with other aspects of NaPro care, when it comes to hormones, NaPro providers always use the real thing!

 How do I get started?